SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 The Membership Essentials App (MEA) is a managed package and has been security reviewed by Salesforce.
 Installation, along with many other great Salesforce.org Open Source Commons applications, is done through Salesforce.org's [MetaDeploy installer](https://github.com/SFDO-Tooling/MetaDeploy).

 When installing the Membership Essentials app for your organization, it is recommended to follow these best practices:
->> Create or refresh a sandbox from your Production org
+  * Create or refresh a sandbox from your Production org
   * Install the package in the sandbox
   * Complete the Post Installation Considerations
   * Review the Additional Considerations section
   * Thoroughly test the existing processes and features of the package

-* Once tested, the package can be installed into the Production org
+Once tested, the package can be installed into the Production org
-* Replicate the applicable post-install steps
+  * Replicate the post-install steps applicable for your organization
 >
 >  *For more information about the App Exchange see* [AppExchange Basics](https://trailhead.salesforce.com/content/learn/modules/appexchange_basics)
 >